aborruso/animated-gif-mapserver/README.md

 I have created a [bash script](https://github.com/aborruso/animated-gif-mapserver/blob/main/myDearRobert.sh) to run all:

 - first of all it downloads the data layer and extract `decimalLatitude`, `decimalLongitude` and `year`;
-- then it creates a PNG for every year, using Mapserver cli;
+- then it creates a PNG for every year, using MapServer cli;
 - then it creates the below animated GIF using [`convert` ImageMagick](https://imagemagick.org/script/convert.php) utility.

 ![](animation.gif)